 Symptoms of Lung Nodules

 Lung nodules often do not cause symptoms.
-This means they are more frequently discovered incidentally during imaging tests.
+This means they are more frequently identified incidentally during imaging.
 But when symptoms do occur, they can include:

 - Coughing